wily-coyote/mugen-stext/README.md

 - A port of all the snippets and state controllers from Fighter Factory 3
 - Syntax highlighting for CNS/CMD/DEF and AIR
-- Build commands for running MUGEN and sndmaker/sprmake2 (config file allows you to change which version of MUGEN to run)
+- Build targets for running MUGEN and sndmaker/sprmake2 (config file allows you to change which version of MUGEN to run)
 - Autocomplete for state controllers and their parameters

 ### TODO